Tony's Pizza Napoletana

 They serve 4 types of pizza, STG Pizza Napoletana from the 900 degree wood fired oven, Classic Italian from a Domed Brick oven, Classic American from a NY Flat Top Brick oven, and Teglia/Sicilian style from a Italian Brick Oven.
 Many Ingredients are imported from Italy.
 They also serve pasta, salads, and antipasti.

-Our last visit was in the Winter of 2019.
+Our last visit was in the Summer of 2022.
 The place is super busy, with tons of tourists in line.
 Pizza quality had fallen.

 Tony at Work.